 Using a clean cotton ball, apply one to two drops of basil oil along with coconut or jojoba oil to the affected area once or twice daily.

 11. Digestive Booster

 As a diuretic, basil oil helps increase production of urine, which can reduce water retention, uncomfortable bloating and digestive issues.
 It’s also an effective antispasmodic and can reduce cramps associated with illness, food sensitives causing stomach issues or PMS.
 Other people find it useful for helping to naturally relieve constipation, nausea and motion sickness.
 Pure basil oil can be taken internally by adding one to two drops to warm water or tea, or you can inhale it and massage it directly into painful areas such as the abdomen and lower back.

 Basil oil is known to be uplifting and renewing, which makes it useful for lowering symptoms of anxiety, fear or nervousness.
 Used for aromatherapy for centuries to help people deal with racing thoughts and overwhelming feelings, you can burn basil oil at home to relax and unwind.
 This can also work quickly for natural headache relief.
-Massage one or two drops with a carrier oil into your feet or over your adrenals nightly.
+Massage one or two drops with a carrier oil into your feet or over your adrenals nightly to reduce stress.